Natural resources of India: Fish

+As of 2020, India ranks second in aquaculture and third in fisheries production.
+Fisheries contributes 1.07% to India's gross domestic product (GDP) and employs 145 million people, as of 2020.
+According to the Ministry of Fisheries, Animal Husbandry and Dairying, fish production increased from 7.52 lakh tonnes in the year 1950–51 to 125.90 lakh tonnes in the year 2018–19, an increase of seventeen times.
+During the 2021 fiscal year, India's fish production was 14.73 million tonnes.
+From 2021 to 2022, $7.76 billion worth of marine products were exported from India.
+India has a long history in fishing and aquaculture.
+Aquaculture is carried out in fresh water bodies and brackish water bodies.
+In Indian rivers more than 400 species of fish are found, many of which are economically important.
+Shrimp, sardines, mackerels, carangid, croakers and other varieties are available.
+Major fish species available are carp, catfish, murrel and weed fish.

 Abiotic resources

 Abiotic resources are obtained from the non-living and non-organic material.
 Some of the resources, like water and air, are renewable.
 Other resources like minerals are non-renewable and exhaustible because they cannot be regenerated.
-Minerals have many categories like metallic, non-metallic and minor minerals....
+Minerals have many categories like metallic, non-metallic and minor minerals.

 Metallic minerals

 Metallic minerals are the minerals which contain one or more metallic elements.
 They occur in rare, naturally formed concentrations known as mineral deposits.
-Metallic minerals available in India are gold, zinc, iron ore, manganese ore, bauxite, silver, lead, tin, copper and chromite.
+Metallic minerals available in India are gold, cobalt, zinc, iron ore, manganese ore, bauxite, silver, lead, tin, copper and chromite.